 Black seed oil is high in antioxidants and may have several benefits for health.
 These include the treatment of asthma and various skin conditions, lowering blood sugar and cholesterol levels, aiding in weight loss, and protecting brain health.

-Of the many ways that black seed oil benefits the body, the nine that stick out in the scientific literature tout its ability to help prevent cancer, diabetes, obesity, hair loss, skin disorders and infections like MRSA.
+Of the many ways that black seed oil benefits the body, many stick out in the scientific literature and tout its ability to help prevent cancer, diabetes,obesity, hair loss, skin disorders and infections like MRSA.